 The answer is no. Antibiotic steroids are given to cattle to amplify their hormones to produce leaner meat.
 These dissipate over time, so by the time you get the meat from the market, all traces are gone.
 People never consume them.
 There is no evidence it affects humans at all.

-Actually farmers are cutting back on antibiotics with animals because it can make them antibiotic resistant.
+Actually, farmers are cutting back on antibiotics with animals because it can make them antibiotic resistant.
 The antibiotics aren’t the problem, it’s the resistance to them that is the problem for farmers and why they use less.

-Growth hormones are not used in pork – pigs are bred to be lean as possible.
+Growth hormones are not used in pork – pigs are bred to be as lean as possible.
 So enjoy my delicious Sausage Potato Soup without any worries!

 Should You Wash Raw Meat Before Cooking It?